ksu-cs-textbooks/cis300/old book/markdown/vs/debugger.md

 While hovering the mouse over variable names is a useful way to discover their current values, there are other mechanisms for doing this as well.
-For example, while the debugger is paused, you can go to the "Debug" menu and select "WindowsÃ‚Â Ã¢â‚¬â€˜\>Ã‚Â Locals".
+For example, while the debugger is paused, you can go to the "Debug" menu and select "Windows Ã¢â‚¬â€˜\> Locals".
 This will open a window displaying all of the local variables for the current method, property, or constructor, together with their current values.
 If the debugger is paused within a constructor or a non-**static** method or